syncfusion-content/ej2-vue-docs/ej2-vue/grid/connecting-to-adaptors/custom-adaptor.md

 // Create an ODataConventionModelBuilder to build the OData model. var modelBuilder = new ODataConventionModelBuilder();

-// Register the "Orders" entity set with the OData model builder. modelBuilder.EntitySet<OrdersDetails>("Orders");
+// Register the orders entity set with the OData model builder. modelBuilder.EntitySet<OrdersDetails>("Orders");

 // Add services to the container.